 To see a drunken mouse walk past.

-The organist fell off her chair,
+The organist fell off her wobbly chair,

-The minister could only stare
+The minister was able only to stare

 To see this drunken, sinful mouse